Cambridge Gardens

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Cambridge Gardens' median taxpayer income is $53,281 and average is $60,163.
+AreaSearch's latest postcode level ATO data released for financial year ending June 2023 indicates that Cambridge Gardens' median income among taxpayers is $53,281, with an average of $60,163.
 This is below the national average.
-Greater Sydney's median is $60,817 and average is $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median income for Cambridge Gardens as of September 2025 would be approximately $58,002 and average would be $65,493.
-According to the 2021 Census, incomes in Cambridge Gardens cluster around the 59th percentile nationally.
-The $1,500 - $2,999 earnings band captures 37.9% of the community (787 individuals), consistent with broader trends across the region showing 30.9% in the same category.
+Compared to Greater Sydney's median of $60,817 and average of $83,003 for the same period.
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates would be approximately $58,002 (median) and $65,493 (average) as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Cambridge Gardens cluster around the 59th percentile nationally.
+Distribution data shows that the $1,500 - 2,999 earnings band captures 37.9% of the community (788 individuals), consistent with broader trends across the region showing 30.9% in the same category.
 High housing costs consume 16.6% of income.
-Despite this, disposable income ranks at the 61st percentile nationally and Cambridge Gardens' SEIFA income ranking places it in the 4th decile.
+However, strong earnings place disposable income at the 61st percentile and the area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income